|READ THE FULL ARTICLE BELOW

 I generally kept the wound clean and un-bandaged during the day, and covered at night for sleep.
 NOTE – the redness and spots around the wound were from bandages.
 From the initial injury/bite to photo 14 was approximately two weeks.

 Please feel free to contact The Good Health Room for guidance and information regarding wounds.
-We can provide wide range of custom-made herbal remedies (internal and topical) that can aid healing of wounds effectively and safely.
+We can provide a wide range of custom-made herbal remedies (internal and topical) that can aid healing of wounds effectively and safely.